About the Process

 To mentor a Little is a flexible form of volunteering where each match decides what schedule works best for their lives, while still giving the match the time and space they need to grow.

 Bigs and Littles typically meet 3 to 4 times a month, for at least 2 hours at a time.
 These matches are supported every step of the way by our trained staff who helps with goal-setting, relationship building, and navigating any challenges along the way.
+The program runs all year in Fort McMurray Wood Buffalo, and we ask for a minimum commitment of one year.
+That said, many matches continue long after that, and some turn into lifelong friendships.

 In one year, a young person can begin to see themselves differently; not because life got easier, but because someone stood beside them.
 That’s the power of mentorship.